-are used to copy the contents from one area to another. memcpy() and memmove() simply copy memory and no checks are made as to whether the destination area is large enough to accommodate the n units of data being copied.
-It is assumed that the calling routine has ensured that adequate space has been provided in the destination.
-Problems can arise when the destination buffer is too small to receive the amount of data being copied or if the indices being used for either the source or destination are not the intended indices.
+If for some reason this is not acceptable, C++ has access to the C library functions memcpy and memmove.
+Both simply copy memory and no checks are made as to whether the destination area is large enough to accommodate the amount of data being copied.
+It is assumed that the calling routine or programmer has ensured that adequate space has been provided in the destination.
+Problems can arise when the destination buffer is too small to receive the amount of data being copied.